-Not only does it have all the same breakouts and connections that the old IO board had, it also has PoE (Power over Ethernet) support included standard, so you can power the board from an Ethernet cable.
+Not only does it have all the same breakouts and connections that the old IO board had, it also has PoE (Power over Ethernet) support (provided you add an appropriate PoE or PoE+ HAT), so you can power the board from an Ethernet cable.

 We've already covered the PCIe slot, but right above it is a 4-pin PSU connector that can be used to provide power to accessories, as well as a 4-pin fan connector that can power and control a fan.

 Down along the bottom, there's a 12v barrel plug power jack.
 I'm using this jack to power the IO board using a generic TMEZON 12v 2A power adapter.
 Any power adapter should work as long as it supplies 12v at 2A or more, and has a 2.1mm X 5.5mm barrel plug.

 Then there's a microSD card slot for use with the Compute Module Lite version (the slot isn't recognized at all for eMMC versions), two USB 2.0 ports (along with a header for two more USB ports), and the RJ45 network jack.

 It also has two full-size HDMI ports so you can drive up to two external displays.

 It's interesting that they're full-size, because now when I'm switching between my Pi projects I have to deal with the following:

 - Full-size HDMI on the original Pi, Pi 2, Pi 3, and Pi 3+

 - Full-size HDMI on the IO board

 Go figure!
 People who complain about USB-C dongles have not had to put up with testing multiple generations of Raspberry Pi :)